-Long and Short Position in the Investment World
+Explaining a Long and Short Position when Investing

-There are two main positions related to the fluctuations of a security: the short and long position.
-Some investors will benefit if the market goes up, and others will if it goes down.
+There are two main positions related to the fluctuations of a security: a short and a long position.
+Some investors benefit if the market goes up, while others will benefit if it goes down.
 This is demonstrated by the symbol of the bull and the bear, both describing a market trend.
-The bull pictures the optimistic "bullish" investors operating with the belief that the market will go up, while the bear show "bearish" investors orienting their actions on the expectation it will go down.
+The bull pictures the optimistic "bullish" investors whom operate with the belief that the market will go up, while the bear pictures "bearish" investors, whom orient their actions on the expectation the market will go down.
 Let's go through the characteristics of both positions.

-This position also exists with derivatives.
-For example, when an trader purchases a call, he hopes the value of the underlying products will go up.
-A call is an option that gives the right to the holder, but not the obligation, to buy defined financial products at a pre-specified price, before a certain time.
-If it is the case and the underlying securities increase in value at the time the holder can fulfill his option agreement, the predefined purchase price will be lower than the market value, and therefore it is open for profit.
+This long position also exists with derivatives.
+For example, when a trader purchases a call option, he hopes the value of the underlying shares will go up.
+A call is a purchase option that gives the right to the holder (but not the obligation) to buy defined financial products at a specific price and before a certain time.
+If the underlying shares increase in value at the time the holder fulfills his option agreement, then the predefined purchase price of the shares will be lower than market value, and therefore it will be profitable for the investor.

-A similar position can be observed when someone sells a put.
-A put follows the same logic as the call, but for selling purposes.
-The put is the right, but not the obligation, to sell defined products at a specific price before a certain time.
-The one who sells the put hopes the value of the underlying asset will increase, because if it actually decreases, then he will have to buy the product at the predefined price, which is higher than the market.
-If the option agreement is not fulfilled, the one that sold the option wins by selling an unused put.
+A similar position can be observed when an investor sells a put option.
+A put follows the same logic as a call, but for selling purposes.
+The put is the right (but not the obligation) to sell defined financial products at a specific price and before a certain time.
+The one who sells the put hopes the value of the underlying asset will increase, because if it actually decreases, then he will have to buy the product at the predefined price, which will be higher than its market value.
+If the option agreement is not fulfilled, the investor that sold the option wins by selling an unused put.

-The short position is a bit unnatural, but very present in the financial market.
-This position takes its origin from short selling, where a speculator sells securities without owning it.
-The principle of short selling is to borrow a security and cash its sale immediately, only to buy it back later, preferably at a lower price.
-In a more practical term, it is the broker that borrows the shares to another one, and then sells them at the market price for the speculator.
-This is a short position, because the speculator hopes to profit from the shares' devaluation; he would have sold them at a higher price just before it devaluates, and then buy them later at a lower price.
+The short position is somewhat unnatural, but very present in the financial market.
+This position takes its origin from short selling, where a speculator sells securities without owning them.
+The principle of short selling entails borrowing a security to cash its sale immediately, only to buy it back later, preferably at a lower price.
+Basically, a broker borrows shares and then sells them at market price for the speculator.
+This is what we call a short position, where the speculator hopes to profit from the shares' devaluation; he sells the security at a higher price just before it devaluates, and then buys it later at a lower price.

-Taking the same example with the options, the investor is in a short position when he buys a right to sale (put).
-He speculates in that case that the price of the underlying securities will go down, and then benefits from selling them at the predefined option price, which would be higher than the market.
-Same thing when selling a right to buy (call); the option owner won't execute its contract if the shares devaluate and the market price would be lower than the option price.
-This again would profit the person selling an unused option.
+Taking the same example of short selling, but with options, an investor is in a short position when he buys a right to sell (put).
+The investor speculates that the price of the underlying securities will go down, and then profits from selling them at the predefined option price, which would be higher than market value.
+Similarly, when selling a right to buy (call); the option owner won't buy the shares at the predefined option price if the shares devaluated, because the market price would then be lower than the option price.

-The stock fluctuations will profit an investor whether he is in a long position or short position.
-Purchasing and short selling stocks, or any other securities, are two opposite and exclusive actions.
-A share increasing in value will benefit the owner, and if it decreases, the short seller.
+An investor will profit from stock fluctuations whether he is in a long or short position.
+Purchasing and short selling stocks (or any other securities) are two opposite and exclusive actions.
+An investor will benefit from a share increasing in value, but if it decreases, the short seller will benefit.
 Mathematically, the gain of one would be the loss of the other, and vice versa.

-Let's take a scenario where a share is worth $10.00 on the market and increases to $15.00, excluding the transaction cost.
-The one that purchased it at $10.00 could make a gain of $5.00, while the one short selling it, which is cashing the sale at $10.00 and thereafter buying it back at $15.00, will lose $5.00.
-If instead the share devaluates to $3.00, the one that bought it could cover a loss of $7.00, and the one who short sold it would make a profit of $7.00.
+As an example, let's take a scenario where a share is worth $10.00 market value, and which increases to $15.00, excluding the transaction cost.
+The investor that purchased the share at $10.00 could make a gain of $5.00, while the one short selling it (who is cashing the sale at $10.00 and later buying it back at $15.00) will lose $5.00.
+If instead, the share devaluates to $3.00, the one that bought it would be losing $7.00, and the one who short sold it would make a profit of $7.00.